PyGithub/PyGithub/bot_report/README.md

 - Issues that don't contain the **`Bot Services`** label.
 - Issues that don't contain the **`customer-reported`** label.
 - Issues that don't contain the  **`customer-replied-to`** label.
+- Issues that are endanger of not being closed within 90 days.

 ### Clone repo